ianbryant2/FlapGUI/README.md

 mvn javafx:run -f "path\to\pom.xml"
 ```

-- Make not to click start multiple times as it would cause multiple processes to start
+- Make sure not to click start multiple times as it would cause multiple processes to start

 - Make sure to press enter when entering data into GUI for it to be included when starting the process

+- Make sure to close UI window a couple of seconds after the process closes